 - Gas and Fire Safety – clarify your responsibilities for maintaining gas appliances and fire prevention measures.

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of 69 locations across London, check out our events calendar (inspiring stuff) and see what kind of co-working options are available.
+Browse our portfolio of 64 properties across London, check out our events calendar (inspiring stuff) and see what kind of co-working options are available.
 We can’t wait for you to join us!